About Cleaner Electricity Production

-Ad Hoc Group of Experts on Cleaner Electricity Production from Coal and Other Fossil Fuels
+More about Group of Experts on Cleaner Energy Production from Fossil Fuels

 The UNECE region faces significant challenges in meeting growing electricity demand.
 Electricity dominates almost all sectors of final energy consumption, with the exception of the transport sector.
 Global demand for electricity is expected to double by 2030 led largely due to growth in developing economies , while the UNECE region will see a 50% increase in demand.
 According to the International Energy Agency (IEA), if present trends continue, US$16 trillion of investment will be needed globally over the next three decades to maintain and expand energy supply of which US$4 trillion will need to be invested in the UNECE region, about equally in generation and in transmission and distribution.